kchmck/vim-coffee-script/readme.md

     let coffee_folding = 1

-Otherwise, it can be quickly toggled per-file with the `zi` command.
+Otherwise, it can be quickly toggled per-file by hitting `zi`.

 #### Disable trailing whitespace error